sullof/O/README.md

 ## Why use O

-Consider that you have to encrypt an object with AES and send it escaped to the server.
+Assume that you have to encrypt an object with AES and send it escaped to the server.
 Probably you have something as

 	var ret =